Abstract factory pattern: Overview

-Creating objects directly within the class that requires the objects is inflexible because doing so commits the class to particular objects and makes it impossible to change the instantiation later independently from the class without having to change it.
+Creating objects directly within the class that requires the objects is inflexible.
+Doing so commits the class to particular objects and makes it impossible to change the instantiation later without changing the class.
 It prevents the class from being reusable if other objects are required, and it makes the class difficult to test because real objects cannot be replaced with mock objects.

 A factory is the location of a concrete class in the code at which objects are constructed.
-Implementation of the pattern intends to insulate the creation of objects from their usage and to create families of related objects without having to depend on their concrete classes.
+Implementation of the pattern intends to insulate the creation of objects from their usage and to create families of related objects without depending on their concrete classes.
 This allows for new derived types to be introduced with no change to the code that uses the base class.

 The pattern describes how to solve such problems: